shawnrushefsky/reviews-things/content/blog/static-sites.md

 comments: true
 ---

 I built this website because I wanted to play with a static site builder, and set up a pipeline to easily deploy it to the web.
 I'll go over the tools I used, why I chose them, and all of the steps I took with each.
 While anyone familiar with markdown could probably make their way through this tutorial, it is definitely aimed at developers who want a simple but developer-friendly workflow for administering a website.
+You can find the full project [here](https://github.com/shawnrushefsky/reviews-things).

 ## Tools